EthanWeygang/EthanWeygang/README.md

 <br>

 <pre>
-  🌱 I'm interesed in software engineering, Cloud infrastructure and Full-stack development 🤔 I'm preparing to take the AWS Cloud Practitioner exam 💬 My main languages are Java, Javascript and Python ✨ I want to work on something which makes an impact
+  🌱 I'm interesed in Software engineering, Cloud infrastructure and Full-stack development 🤔 I'm preparing to take the AWS Cloud Practitioner exam 💬 My main languages are Java, Javascript and Python ✨ I want to work on something which makes an impact